All Episodes

 You might have seen this.

-There's a survey, it's a UK story.
+It's a UK story.

-Did a survey and they have found that the number of do-it-yourselfers, men do-it-yourself, fix things up around the house.
+Their equivalent of the Home Depot did a survey, and they have found that the number of do-it-yourselfers, men, do-it-yourself, fix things up around the house, the numbers of men do it are plummeting.

-And of course, naturally they're worried about their business depends on do-it-yourselfers.
+And, of course, naturally they're worried about their business depends on do-it-yourselfers.

-So they're they're constantly surveying the market to find out, you know, how big their market is or if it's shrinking and how to reverse that or whatever.
+So they're constantly surveying the market to find out, you know, how big their market is or if it's shrinking and how to reverse that or whatever.

 And some people were drawing some conclusions to this.

-And one of the conclusions drawn was that this is not a good sign that the number of do-it-yourselfers is shrinking, means that something else is growing.
+And one of the conclusions drawn was that this is not a good sign that the number of do-it-yourselfers is shrinking means that something else is growing.

 And as such, it has a long-term negative impact on the image of men.